PAINTED FILING CABINET | AFFORDABLE OFFICE MAKEOVER | HOW TO USE CHALK PAINT IN A SPRAYER

 First, we mixed our BB Frösch Paint Transformer with water.
-The key here is to start with a doughnut glaze consistency, then add more water after adding your paint (because you will need to thin slightly for use in a sprayer.)
+The key here is to stir to a doughnut glaze consistency, then add more water after adding your paint (because you will need to thin slightly for use in a sprayer.)
 We mixed our powder and water in the hopper that comes with the sprayer because it comes with handy-dandy lines showing where to fill the paint to.

 We planned to mix up half a quart of paint.
 Note: We would have used less paint had we brushed, but sprayers have overspray and typically use more paint.
 For half quart of paint, use 4 HEAPING Tablespoons of BB Frösch Paint Transformer with at least 6 Tablespoons of water (add a little more if the mixture is too thick or clumpy.)

 If you use the Homeright Finishmax, your sprayer should come with a viscosity cup, which makes knowing how much to thin your paint a breeze.
 You want your paint to run through the entire cup at approximately 35 seconds.
 If it takes longer, your paint is too thick, so add 1/2 Tablespoon at a time until you get the right consistency.